Learn About Fake Recruiter Scams and How to Avoid Them

 Genuine recruiters spend a lot of time making sure you're the right fit for a company, rather than giving you the hard sell to convince you to take a job.

 How The Scammer Got Your Information

-The scammer most likely got your personal information by posing as an employer on a job board and accessing resumes that have been posted online.
+The scammer most likely got your personal information by posing as an employer on a job board and accessing your resume that was posted online.

-Google the person's name plus scam, to see if there have been any complaints.
+Google the person's name plus the word "scam," to see if anyone's posted any complaints.
 Also, check directories of recruiters like Bullhorn's Find a Recruiter, which is searchable by keyword (use last name) and location.
 If you're still not sure, ask for client references and check them out.